Travel the world

 When is the program fee due?
 What about refunds?

 Because we invest a huge amount of time and energy into each member—especially at the beginning—we cannot offer full refunds.
-If, however, after one month of membership you do not feel that we are a good fit, you may leave the program and we will happily refund 50% of your program fee.
+If you’re unsatisfied, we will find a way to make it right.